bmuessig/ParksideWeb/README.md

 Prints a list of all available serial ports.

+### List supported flags
+`./ParksideWeb -h`

+Prints a short overview of all supported flags.

 ## Hardware modifications
 See <https://github.com/bmuessig/ParksideView> for more details on the simple modification required.